rainbowbreeze/yellowbutler/bot/README.md

 Note: _Updating and removing components using gcloud components is disabled if you installed Cloud SDK using apt-get or yum.
 To manage the Cloud SDK in this case, continue using the package management tool used during installation._

 ## Google Cloud SDK project initialization
 [Initialize](https://cloud.google.com/sdk/docs/initializing) the gcloud environment and get started:
 ```
 gcloud init
 ```
 gcloud init --console-only to avoid browser login
+It's important to pick-up the right [location](https://cloud.google.com/appengine/docs/locations) for the project

 or, if a user has already been configured:
 ```